 - Petting Zoo – Farm animal shaped and decorated sugar cookies

 - Bobbing for Apples – You can also use smaller items like marshmallows in case your guests are too little to use apples successfully.
 Since this activity requires a large bucket of water, you’ll want to keep water safety in mind and never leave children unattended.
-With just a pale, water, and apples, you can entertain both adults and kids for ages with this game!
+With just a pail, water, and apples, you can keep both adults and kids entertained for ages!

-- Charades – This game is especially fun for young children.
-You may need to help them read the slip of paper they pick.
+- Charades – Especially fun for young children, though you may need to help them read the slip of paper they pick.
 Start by writing the names of all the farm animals and maybe some farm tools/equipment on sheets of paper.
-Have the kids split into two teams and allow one child to choose a slip of paper at a time.
-They can act out their animals, and someone must guess correctly to move on.
+Have the children split into two teams and direct them to choose a slip of paper at a time.
+They need to act out their animals, and someone must guess correctly to move on.

-- Duck Race – Another game that both children and adults can play begins at the designated starting line.
-Everyone lines up and squats down.
+- Duck Race – Another game that both children and adults can play.
+Everyone lines up and squats down at the starting line.
 With arms bent under and held like wings, each person must stay low and waddle to the finish line.

 - Pin the Tail on the Donkey – You’ll need a big poster board and some decent drawing skills, or you can purchase this game to make it easier.
 No themed farm party would be complete without an old-fashioned game of pin the tail on the donkey!

 - Duck, Duck, Goose – There are plenty of variations of this game that you could play as well.
-You could play Pig, Pig, Piglet, Chick, Chick, Rooster, or even Apple, Apple, Pear.
-Any way you choose to play it, the kids will have fun running around and playing.
+You could play Pig, Pig, Piglet; Chick, Chick, Rooster, or even Apple, Apple, Pear.
+Any way you choose to play it, the kids will have fun running around screaming with delight.

-- Sack Race – Other variations you can do are a sack race, three-legged race, or the egg and spoon race.
-No matter which way you play, little ones and grown-ups can play together, double up in teams, or go as a free for all race.
+- Sack Race – There are a few variations to try, the classic sack race, a three-legged run, or the egg and spoon course.
+No matter which one you settle on, little ones and grown-ups can play together, double up in teams, or go as a free for all race.

-Depending on how long you’d like your party to run, you can choose several of these along with some free time to mingle, or time with animals if you were able to wrangle a petting zoo for your party.
+Depending on how long you’d like your party to run, pick one or several of these activities, but leave some breaks for mingling.
+Time with animals should still be your priority, if you were able to wrangle a petting zoo for your event.
 You can’t go wrong with any of these fun barnyard themes, activities, and treats.